johnmgreenwell/bmp280/README.md

 ## Instructions :
 =============

-Copy the BMP280 folder to Arduino/libraries
+May be directly copied into the lib folder for platformio projects, or alternately configured.

+For Arduino, copy the BMP280 folder to Arduino/libraries.
 Restart Arduino and Upload "measurments" sketch in Arduino.